breandan/cstk/README.md

 # Research Questions

+* Can we learn to synthesize a search query which is likely to retrieve results containing relevant information to the local context
+* Do good queries contain keywords from the surrounding context?
+What information sources are the most salient?
 * Can we learn a highly compressed index of all artifacts on GitHub for fast offline lookups with just-in-time retrieval?
-* What if when we allow the user to adjust the search settings?
+* What if when we allowed the user to configure the search settings?
   * Clone type (I/II/III/IV)
   * File extension filter
   * Source code context
   * Edge construction
   * Ranking metric
 * How do we clearly communicate search result alignment?
 Concordance++
+* What information can be extracted from the search results?
+Can we adapt information from results into the local context, to suggest e.g. naming, code fixes?

 # Libraries